LedMetal/gibson-clone/README.md

 ## Latest Update

-I have completed the Footer component, which is really a three-part footer; a signup section, the main footer links, and the Gibson brands section.
+I have started working on the Home page component.
+This is based on how the Home page looks like on and around Dec 1st, 2023 ... though the idea is all that really matters.

-This was pretty straightforward with the help of flex grid CSS.
-Now, we finally get to start on the main pages of the site!
+Once I complete the Home page, I will shift focus on making the page as responsive as possible with the existing components (Header, Footer, Home).

 ---